sksanket7/Java8HandsOn/README.md

 **Lambda Expression**

 1. Interface Design
- - Interface should have only one abstract method, otherwise it will create a ambiguty.
+ - Interface should have only one abstract method, otherwise it will create a ambiguity.
  - While calling these lambda method it calls without its name so this may be the reason it is mandatory to have only a single method.
  - Eg.: ```
  interface LambdaHandOn {